Frequently Asked Questions

 We believe that working on the farm is an important part of the Yiddish Farm experience as well as critical to the cultivation of community.
 On the farm, participants put their Yiddish to use and learn about organic agriculture.
 That said, there are chores and projects that do not require a person to work outside, such as making signs, canning/pickling, and cooking.
 People who don't wish to work outside will be assigned different jobs.
 If you are interested in learning Yiddish, but not in farming, please indicate this before the beginning of the program so that we can plan properly.

 Weekends include a traditional shabbos experience with meals and religious services, free time to relax, play games, sing, and learn.
 We strive to create an environment that tradition, joyous, and comfortable for people of various backgrounds.
-This pie from the summer of 2012 says it all:

 6. Must I speak Yiddish the entire time?

-There is some English allowed during the first two weeks of the program.
 After that, students are expected to speak Yiddish for the duration of the program.

 7. How do I sign up?